Cojabi/DataComp/README.rst

 Description
 -----------
-DataComp can be used to systematically compare and statistically assess differences across multipe data sets.
-This could for example help to identify suitable training and validation datasets for machine learning protocols, to quality control if and how/where simulated data deviates from real world data or if different sites of a multi site study make similar observations.
+DataComp can be used to systematically compare and statistically assess differences across multiple datasets.
+This could for example help to identify suitable training and validation datasets for machine learning approaches, to quality control if, how and where simulated data deviates from real world data or if different sites of a multi-site study make similar observations or show significant differences.

-It literally compares everything, the only condition is, that the data sets share the same feature names for common features, otherwise those will be handled as distinct features.
+It literally compares everything, the only condition is, that the datasets share the same feature names for common features, otherwise those will be handled as distinct features.

 Main Features